softworkz/embyuserwiki/HDHomerun.md

 On the HD Homerun setup screen, you'll need to enter the IP Address of your HDHomerun Network Tuner.

+![](images/server/hdhomerunsetup.png)

 There are also additional options, such as the ability to allow hardware video transcoding by the tuner, if it supports that.

-![](images/server/hdhomerunsetup.png)
+In most cases, trusting the default settings will be the best option.